 Motorhome Protect arranges competitive policies that can include benefits such as cover of vehicles with a value up to £150,000 and camping personal effects up to £3,000.

-Unlimited mileage cover is also available, as are discounts for club members.
+Unlimited mileage cover is also available.
 Contact our specialist team today to find the right policy for you.